rpgreview/papersandpaychecks/pnp.md

 ## 1.1 Example of Play

-The following is the opening scene of four players of "Papers and Paperchecks".
-'The Boss', has set the game with a small university research team.
+The following is the opening scene of five players of "Papers and Paperchecks".
+'The Boss', has set the game within a small university research team.
 The other players have the characters of Walter, the team leader, a low-level manager, Ingrid, a computer scientist, Seth, a post-graduate health scientist, Mary, an administrator, and Gerald, a technician.

 > *The Boss*: It's Monday morning at the office - small, cold, and underfunded, because those things provide great inspiration to scientific research.
 However, the sweet nectar of coffee is available.
 Except the machine isn't working again.
 >